-68 AGREED STANDARDS 42
+68 AGREED STANDARDS .42

 69 CYBERSECURITY AND INFORMATION STANDARDS 43

 PAR T 9 THE WORKS 44

 70 SECURITY 44

 71 PERSONNEL ON SITE 44

-72 CONSENTS MASTER PLANNING 44
+72 CONSENTS MASTER PLANNING .44

 73 PLANNING, HERITAGE, HIGHWAYS AND OTHER CONSENTS 44

 74 ENVIRONMENTAL IMPACT 45

-75 ARCHAEOLOGY 45
+75 ARCHAEOLOGY .45

-76 PHYSICAL ASSETS 46
+76 PHYSICAL ASSETS .46

 77 Goods 47

 78 HERITAGE ITEMS AND COLLECTIONS OF THE LIBRARIES 47

-79 HANDOVER OF WORK IN PROGRESS 48
+79 HANDOVER OF WORK IN PROGRESS .48

-80 POSSESSIONS AND HANDOVER 49
+80 POSSESSIONS AND HANDOVER .49

 81 COMPLETION AND RETURN 49

-82 HEALTH AND SAFETY 49
+82 HEALTH AND SAFETY .49

-83 PROGRAMME LOGISTICS INCLUDING COORDINATION 50
+83 PROGRAMME LOGISTICS INCLUDING COORDINATION 51

-84 MITIGATION AND MANAGEMENT OF FIRE RISK 50
+84 MITIGATION AND MANAGEMENT OF FIRE RISK 51

-85 COMPLIANCE WITH ACCESS REQUIREMENTS 51
+85 COMPLIANCE WITH ACCESS REQUIREMENTS 52

-86 EMERGENCY PLANNING 51
+86 EMERGENCY PLANNING 52

-87 ACQUISITION OF PROPERTY 52
+87 ACQUISITION OF PROPERTY 53

-PAR T 10 PROGRAMME MANAGEMENT 53
+PAR T 10 PROGRAMME MANAGEMENT 54

-88 SCOPE AND PURPOSES OF PROGRAMME MANAGEMENT INFORMATION 53
+88 SCOPE AND PURPOSES OF PROGRAMME MANAGEMENT INFORMATION 54

-89 SCHEDULE FOR THE PROGRAMME 55
+89 SCHEDULE FOR THE PROGRAMME 56

-90 PROCUREMENT AND SUPPLY CHAIN MANAGEMENT 55
+90 PROCUREMENT AND SUPPLY CHAIN MANAGEMENT 56

-91 STAFF AND SUPPLY CHAIN COMPLIANCE 55
+91 STAFF AND SUPPLY CHAIN COMPLIANCE 56

-PAR T 11 CHANGE 56
+PAR T 11 CHANGE 57

-92 CHANGE TO TASK BRIEFS 56
+92 CHANGE TO TASK BRIEFS 57

-93 CORPORATE OFFICERS AND DELIVERY AUTHORITY CHANGE 56
+93 CORPORATE OFFICERS AND DELIVERY AUTHORITY CHANGE 57

-94 CHANGE IN LAW AND FORCE MAJEURE 56
+94 CHANGE IN LAW AND FORCE MAJEURE 57

-PAR T 12 REVIEW, INTERVENTION, DISPUTES AND REMEDIES 57
+PAR T 12 REVIEW, INTERVENTION, DISPUTES AND REMEDIES 58

-95 REVIEW AND ASSURANCE BY THE CORPORATE OFFICERS AND OTHERS 57
+95 REVIEW AND ASSURANCE BY THE CORPORATE OFFICERS AND OTHERS 58

-96 CORPORATE OFFICERS INTERVENTION 57
+96 CORPORATE OFFICERS INTERVENTION 58

-97 REFERRAL OF DISPUTES 58
+97 REFERRAL OF DISPUTES 59

-98 No Remedies 59
+98 No Remedies 60

-99 COMPENSATION FOR LOSSES CAUSED BY THIRD PARTIES 59
+99 COMPENSATION FOR LOSSES CAUSED BY THIRD PARTIES 60

-PAR T 13 GENERAL CONDITIONS 61
+PAR T 13 GENERAL CONDITIONS 62

-100 ENTIRE AGREEMENT 61
+100 ENTIRE AGREEMENT 62

-101 PROCEEDINGS 61
+101 PROCEEDINGS 62

-102 GOVERNING LAW 61
+102 GOVERNING LAW 62

-103 WAIVER 61
+103 Waiver 62

-104 NOTICES 61
+104 Notices 62

-105 No Partnership or Agency 61
+105 No Partnership or Agency 62

-106 No Assignment 61
+106 No Assignment 62

-107 FURTHER ASSURANCE 62
+107 FURTHER ASSURANCE 63

-108 No Third Party Rights 62
+108 No Third Party Rights 63

-109 COUNTERPARTS 62
+109 COUNTERPARTS 63

-SCHEDULE 1 SCOPE OF THE WORKS 63
+SCHEDULE 1 SCOPE OF THE WORKS 64

-SCHEDULE 2 DATA SHARING AND CONFIDENTIALITY AGREEMENT 64
+SCHEDULE 2 INFORMATION SHARING, CONFIDENTIALITY AND USE OF PERSONAL D PROGRAMME DATA

-SCHEDULE 3 REPRESENTATIVES 92
+SCHEDULE 3 REPRESENTATIVES 107

-SCHEDULE 4 POSSESSIONS AND HANDOVER (INCLUDING POSSESSION TABLE) 94
+SCHEDULE 4 POSSESSIONS AND HANDOVER (INCLUDING POSSESSION TABLE) 109

-SCHEDULE 5 RISKS 98
+SCHEDULE 5 RISKS 113

-SCHEDULE 6 RISKS AND CONTINGENCY MANAGEMENT PRINCIPLES 102
+SCHEDULE 6 RISKS AND CONTINGENCY MANAGEMENT PRINCIPLES 117

-SCHEDULE 7 RESPONSIBILITIES REGARDING THE RESTORATION OF THE PWESTMINSTER AND DECANT ARRANGEMENTS
+SCHEDULE 7 RESPONSIBILITIES REGARDING THE RESTORATION OF THE PAWESTMINSTER AND DECANT ARRANGEMENTS

-APPENDIX 1 VARIATION PROCEDURE 105
+APPENDIX 1 VARIATION PROCEDURE 120

-APPENDIX 2 JOINT BEHAVIOUR CHARTER 107
+APPENDIX 2 JOINT BEHAVIOUR CHARTER 122

-APPENDIX 3 OPERATIONAL AUTHORITIES DOCUMENT 108
+APPENDIX 3 OPERATIONAL AUTHORITIES DOCUMENT 123

 APPENDIX 4 FORM OF COLLATERAL WARRANTY 0

 APPENDIX 5 SECURITY AND ACCESS ARRANGEMENTS 127

 APPENDIX 6 ARRANGEMENTS FOR REMOVAL AND CARE OF HERITAGE ITEMS AND CO

-Scl Schedules to the Agreement provide lists, plans or further information List of Schedules Description Note that each of these Schedules is a living document.
+Scl Schedules to the Agreement List of Schedules Description Note that each of these Schedules is a living document.
 The Parties will update regularly, as applicable 1 Scope An outline description of the Programme and scope of the Works to be documented in accordance with clause 19.
-2 Data Sharing and Confidentiality Agreement The agreement between the Parties in relation to the sharing of personal data and information.
+2 Information Sharing, Confidentiality and use of Personal Data and Programme Data A description of the obligations in relation to information sharing and confidentiality, and the use of Personal Data and Programme Data.
 3 Representatives List of Representatives appointed by the Corporate Officers and Delivery Authority, together with the areas delegated to them.
 4 Possessions and Handover (including Possession Table) Possessions and Handover procedure extant at the date of this Agreement and the Possession Table setting out which party will be accountable and responsible for various risks during a Worksite Possession or a Decanted Area Possession.
 5 Risks Table setting out the agreed allocation of risks between the Corporate Officers and the Delivery Authority.
 6 Risk & Contingency Management Principles Principles agreed between the Corporate Officers and Delivery Authority as set out in Clause 27.
 7 Responsibilities regarding the restoration of the Palace of Westminster and Decant Arrangements RACI matrices setting out the respective responsibilities of the Parties regarding the restoration of the Palace of Westminster and decant arrangements, including setting out the respective responsibilities of the Parties regarding Heritage Items and the Collections of the Libraries